 Normal playback mode is highly functional for both picture editing and audio editing.
-However, at times, you need a seamless playback experience so that you can focus all of your attention on the sounds and waveforms of the clips as they scroll beneath the playhead.
+However, at times, you need a seamless playback experience so that you can focus all your attention on the sounds and waveforms of the clips as they scroll beneath the playhead.
 In that case, you can turn on Fixed Playhead mode.
 This mode is terrific for listening to and watching clips, in part because you can always see ahead to the clips that are coming up.

-- 1 Press Shift-Up Arrow to move the playhead to the blue timeline marker. - The playhead returns to the blue marker which is now conveniently centered in the middle of the timeline ruler.
-This marker, placed right before Philip's first line of dialogue, is a great place to start this exercise. - 2 Open the Timeline View Options menu, and click the fixed playhead button.
+- 1 Press Shift-Up Arrow to move the playhead to the blue timeline marker.
+The playhead returns to the blue marker which is now conveniently centered in the middle of the timeline ruler.
+This marker, placed right before Philip's first line of dialogue, is a great place to start this exercise. - 2 Open the Timeline View Options menu, and click the Fixed Playhead button.

-- 3 Start playback.
+- Start playback.
 As the clips scroll beneath the fixed playhead, focus on what you hear, and which clip is coming up next.
 When Philip says, "Boom.
-There was this explosion and it surrounded the whole ship," stop playback. - While admiring the Fixed Playhead mode's scrolling playback, you probably heard a few rough patches in Philip's dialogue. - 4 Use the JKL keys to scroll to around 01:01:04:01, right before Philip says, "We've been trying to fix it."
+There was this explosion and it surrounded the whole ship," stop playback.

+While admiring the Fixed Playhead mode's carelling playback, you probably board a fee - While admiring the Fixed Playhead mode's scrolling playback, you probably heard a few rough patches in Philip's dialogue. - 4 Use the JKL keys to scroll to around 01:01:04:01, right before Philip says, "We've been trying to fix it."